ecolearnia/ecolearnia-server-php/artifacts/laravel-tips.md

 ## Errors troubleshooting ##
 ErrorException: preg_replace(): Parameter mismatch, pattern is a string while replacement is an array ==> If the field is JSON, make sure that the field name is properly listed in the $private-jsons

+## PhpUnit ##
+Run single test
+phpunit --filter testEvaluateFieldsCorrect  DefaultEvaluatorTest tests/EcoLearnia/Modules/Assignment/Evaluation/DefaultEvaluatorTest.php